-A. Drawings and general provisions of the contract, including General and Supplementary Conditions and Division 1 Specification Section, apply to this Section.
+- 1.1 RELATED DOCUMENTS - A. Drawings and general provisions of the contract, including General and Supplementary Conditions and Division 1 Specification Section, apply to this Section.

 - A. Section Includes - 1.
-Grounding electrodes and conductors. - 2.
-Equipment grounding conductors. - 3.
+Equipment grounding conductors. - 2.
 Bonding. - B. Provide all labor, materials, and equipment necessary to properly install a grounding system conductor in all new branch wiring and feeder installations, which shall be in full compliance with all applicable codes as accepted by the Authorities Having Jurisdiction.
 The secondary distribution system shall include a grounding conductor in all raceways in addition to the return path of the metallic conduit. - C. In general, all electrical equipment (metallic conduit, motor frames, panelboards, etc.) shall be bonded together with a green insulated or bare copper system grounding conductor in accordance with specific rules of NEC 250, and state codes.
-Bonding conductor through the raceway system shall be continuous from main switch ground bus to panel ground bar of each panelboard, and from panel grounding bar of each panelboard to branch circuit equipment and devices. - D. All raceways shall have an insulated copper system ground conductor throughout the entire length of circuit installed with-in conduit in strict accordance with NEC.
+Bonding conductor through the raceway system shall be continuous from main switch ground bus to panel ground bar of each panelboard, and from panel grounding bar of each panelboard to branch circuit equipment and devices. - D. All raceways shall have an insulated copper system ground conductor throughout the entire length of circuit installed within conduit in strict accordance with NEC.
 Grounding conductor shall be included in total conduit fill determining conduit sizes, even though not included or shown on drawings.
 Grounding conductors that run with feeders in PVC conduit outside of building(s) shall be bare only. - E. Provide and install all grounding and bonding as required by the National Electrical Code (NEC) including but not limited to NEC 250.

-- A. ANSI/NFPA 70 National Electrical Code

-- B. NFPA 780 Standard for the Installation of Lightning Protection Systems

-- C. UL 467 Grounding and Bonding Equipment

-- A. Conform to requirements of ANSI/NFPA 70. - B. Furnish products listed and classified by Underwriters Laboratories as suitable for purpose specified and shown.
+- A. ANSI/NFPA 70 National Electrical Code - B. NFPA 780 Standard for the Installation of Lightning Protection Systems - C. UL 467 Grounding and Bonding Equipment - 1.4 REGULATORY REQUIREMENTS - A. Conform to requirements of ANSI/NFPA 70. - B. Furnish products listed and classified by Underwriters Laboratories as suitable for purpose specified and shown.

 - A. Submit catalog cut sheets/product data on: - 1.
-Ground rods and couplings. - 2.
-Mechanical connectors. - 3.
-Ground bus bars and associated components.

-- 4. Testing equipment and procedures. - B. Product data shall prove compliance with specifications, National Electrical Code, manufacturers' specifications, and written installation data.
+Mechanical connectors. - 2.
+Ground bus bars and associated components. - B. Product data shall prove compliance with specifications, National Electrical Code, manufacturers'

+specifications, and written installation data.